spotify/annoy/README.rst

 * Lets you share memory between multiple processes
 * Index creation is separate from lookup (in particular you can not add more items once the tree has been created)
 * Native Python support, tested with 2.6, 2.7, 3.3, 3.4, 3.5
+* Build index on disk to enable indexing big datasets that won't fit into memory

 Python code example
 -------------------